Careers360 Logo

 Euclid’s Division Lemma:

-According to Euclid’s division Lemma, for two positive integers, a and b there exist a unique integer such that a=bq+r, where 0≤r<b.
-Where a is a dividend, b is a divisor, q is a quotient, and r is remainder.
+According to Euclid’s division Lemma, for two positive integers, a and b, there exists a unique integer such that a=bq+r, where 0≤r<b.
+Where a is a dividend, b is a divisor, q is a quotient, and r is the remainder.
+The lemma is always equivalent to: Dividend = Divisor × Quotient + Remainder.

-Use: Euclid’s division Lemma can be used in finding the highest common factor of any two positive integers.
+Euclid’s Division Lemma can be used in finding the highest common factor of any two positive integers.

-• Let the two positive integers will be a and b where “a” is greater than “b”.
+• Let the two positive integers be a and b, where “a” is greater than “b”.

 Now, applying Euclid’s division to these numbers a and b, also find the two numbers q and r.